henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 NeuralNetMaster Class
 --------------------------------------

-NeuralNetMaster is the top level abstract class for all astroNN sub neural network class.
+NeuralNetMaster is the top level abstract class for all astroNN sub neural network classes.
 NeuralNetMaster define the structure of how an astroNN neural network class should look like.

 NeuralNetMaster consists of a pre-training checking (check input and labels shape, cpu/gpu check and create astroNN